 So how much did I earn after a month of doing affiliate marketing?
 Zero.
 Nothing. $0.

-You must think I am crazy now.
+Now, you must think I am crazy.
 Who in their right mind would want to embarrass themselves by publishing about a zero earning?
 And would anyone be interested to even read an article about not earning a single cent after a month of doing affiliate marketing?
 I don’t know either.
 But I did promise to share my experiences, and I think talking about starting from absolutely nothing is not really a bad idea.

 So what are the affiliate marketing programs that I signed up to?
 And what went wrong?
 Let me discuss.